vwkd/immersive-chinese-to-anki/README.md

 ## Usage

-1. Scrape raw HTML table of all exercises for each lesson into CSV
+1. Scrape all exercises for each lesson into CSV

 Use Webscraper.io Chrome extension with [sitemap](sitemaps/serial-course.json) for the config.

-Webscraper can parse tables.
-But unfortunately not without a header row.
+Note, doesn't scrape from table directly since Webscraper can't parse tables without a header row.
 Setting it to the first row doesn't work because it changes on every page.
-Therefore must scrape the raw HTML of the table and do own parsing.

-2. Parse CSV, parse HTML, output CSVs
+2. Parse CSV, write CSV for every lesson, optionally download audios

-Run `deno run -A src/serial-course/main.ts`.
+Run `deno run -A src/serial-course/main.ts source.csv target_dir` to parse CSV and write CSV for every lesson.

-The script parses the CSV, extracts the columns `name` and `table`, parses the HTML in the `table` column for every lesson.
-Then it writes a CSV for every lesson with the columns: `"id", "pinyin", "simplified", "traditional", "translation", "audio", "audioSlow"`
+Run `deno run -A src/serial-course/main.ts source.csv target_dir audio_target_dir` to also download audios.

-- downloads audio for every lesson
+Note, the target directories must already exist.
+Files that already exist are not overwritten.
+Audios that already exist aren't downloaded again.

 3. Import into Anki